 Tides and Currents.
-Federal, State and/or local funding is necessary for NOAA to conduct frequent, up-to-date surveys of major shipping channels and turning basins, and for the San Francisco Marine Exchange to operate and maintain the P.O.R.T.S. system.
+Federal, State and/or local funding is necessary for the USACE to conduct frequent, up-to-date surveys of major shipping channels and turning basins, and for the San Francisco Marine Exchange to operate and maintain the PORTS system.

 Harbor Depths, Channel Design and Dredging.
 Conducting comprehensive annual condition surveys noting depths alongside and at the head of their facilities would be a cost for each facility owner or operator.
-Conducting more frequent, up-to-date surveys of channels known to shoal rapidly (i.e. Pinole Shoal Channel and Bulls Head Channel) would require an allocation of funds from the U.S. Corps of Engineers (USACE) and NOAA.
+Conducting more frequent, up-to-date surveys of channels known to shoal rapidly (i.e. Pinole Shoal Channel and Bulls Head Channel) would require an allocation of funds from the USACE and/or NOAA.